SoftBank mobile unit to go for IPO raising some $20 billion

 TOKYO (AP) — Japanese technology company SoftBank Group Corp. will carry out an initial public offering of its Japanese mobile subsidiary, set for Dec.
-19.
+19, in what will likely be one of the world’s biggest IPOs.

 The Tokyo Stock Exchange approved the listing of 1.6 billion shares of SoftBank Corp.
 Monday, at 1,500 yen ($13) a share, raising potentially more than 2 trillion yen ($20 billion).

 Founded in 1986, initially running software, broadband and fixed-line telecommunications businesses, the company has expanded to become one of Japan’s top mobile service providers.
+It was the first carrier to offer the Apple iPhone in Japan.

 The parent is investing in a range of companies globally, including U.S. wireless company Sprint, British IoT company ARM, Chinese e-commerce giant Alibaba and U.S. ride-sharing service Uber.